manuel-uberti/manuel-uberti.github.io/_posts/2018-08-03-figwheel-main.md

 Refer to the
 [documentation](https://github.com/bhauman/figwheel-main/blob/master/doc/figwheel-main-options.md)
-if you want to check what other options are available.
+to see what other options are available.

 The last change I have to make is in my index page.
 Figwheel Main outputs the compiled JavaScript file in `target/public/cljs-out/boodle-main.js`, so I only